-In all G7 countries combined, the most common pathogen-drug combination for deaths attributable to AMR was methicillin-resistant Staphylococcus aureus, while aminopenicillin-resistant Escherichia coli was the most common for deaths associated with AMR.
-The number of AMR deaths is higher than all cancer deaths in Japan, higher than all cirrhosis deaths in Canada, France, Germany and Italy, and also higher than all deaths from Alzheimer's disease in the United Kingdom and the United States.
-Antimicrobial Resistance (AMR) - A Call to Action NATIONAL POLICY Preliminary analyses show, that current action plans may not have been sufficient to stop an overall upward trend in AMR spread - both in humans and animals.
-SURVEILLANCE Even among G7 countries we found gaps in the AMR data that hinder comprehensive surveillance and burden estimation, highlighting the need for more data sources.
-STEWARDSHIP Country differences in leading pathogen-bug combinations may emphasize the potential of antibiotic stewardship - the management of an optimal therapy for every patient.
-INDIVIDUAL ACTION Everyone has a role to play to reduce the spread of AMR by practicing good hygiene and following the advice of health care professionals to take antibiotics only as prescribed.
+Among all the G7 countries combined, the most common pathogen-drug combination for deaths attributable to AMR was methicillin-resistant Staphylococcus aureus, while aminopenicillin-resistant Escherichia coli predominated for deaths associated with AMR.

+The number of deaths associated with AMR is higher than all deaths from cancer in Japan, higher than all cirrhosis deaths in Canada, France, Germany and Italy, and it is also higher than all deaths from Alzheimer's disease in the United Kingdom and the United States.

+Antimicrobial Resistance (AMR) - A call for leadership and action

+INDIVIDUAL ACTION

+Everyone has a role to play to reduce the spread of AMR by adhering to good hygiene practices and following the recommendations of health care professionals to take antibiotics only as prescribed.

+STEWARDSHIP

+Country differences in leading drug-bug combinations may emphasize the true potential of antibiotic stewardship - the management of an optimal therapy for every patient.

+SURVEILLANCE

+Even among the G7 countries, we found gaps in the AMR data that hinder comprehensive surveillance and burden estimation, highlighting the need for more data sources.

+NATIONAL POLICY

+Countries should have a stringent national action plan to prevent and control illness and death related to resistance.
+Preliminary analyses show, that current action plans may not have been sufficient to stop an overall upward trend in AMR spread both in humans and animals.